wanghaisheng/responsive-landing-page-starter/content/blog/en/smart-marketing-with-django-rasa-nlu-and-vonage.md

 ## **Creating Our App**

-To create the app type `django-admin startproject vonage`
+To create the app type `django-admin startproject vonage`.
 This will create our project boilerplate with all the code.

-Navigate into your app and type `django-admin start project myapp`
+Navigate into your app and type `django-admin start project myapp`.
 This will create our project which we will be using.

 To test the app simply type `python manage.py runserver` and navigate to localhost:8000 in your browser.